Guy Gauthreaux's setup for Les Miserables at the Theatre Baton Rouge in Baton Rogue, Louisiana.

 “This is a picture of my Les Miserables percussion setup (UK Tour 2009 version) just before I moved it into an extremely small pit.
-A standard ‘circle’ setup was not possible because there will be a concrete wall right behind my Roc-n-Soc stool.
+A standard ‘circle’ setup was not possible because there will be a concrete wall right behind my Roc-N-Soc stool.
 After listening to a few recordings, I knew I wanted to play as many of the sounds as possible.
-I told the MD to tell me which instruments he could live without (for space concerns).
+I asked the Music Director to tell me which instruments he could live without (for space concerns).
 Once rehearsals started, he never asked me to take anything home!
 I think this setup exceeds the normal ‘drummer allotted space’ for this pit by almost double.

-The shows Director opted for a toy drum sound for the ‘Gavroche’ drum, as Gavroche is a little boy in the show (although I favored my Cooperman rope-drum!)
-Not being able to buy a ‘trine’, I made a crude one from some aluminum bar stock, and it sounds pretty good.
+The shows Director opted for a toy drum sound for the ‘Gavroche’ drum, as Gavroche is a little boy in the show, although I favored my Cooperman rope-drum!
+Not being able to buy a trine, I made a crude one from some aluminum bar stock which sounds pretty good.
 The car coil spring I found as an alternate trine sounded really bad.

 Guy is an active freelance and recording percussionist in the Baton Rouge and New Orleans areas.